 In other words, take your KPI targets to your team and review them in an open, honest environment.
 Encourage feedback and act on it.
 If you’re a sales director, and your frontline team is telling you that there’s no way they can hit your new targets, then you must listen to them.

 Does that mean acquiescence?
 Not necessarily.
 KPI targets ought to be challenging and, as a wise executive once told me, they ought to make you a bit uncomfortable.

 We aspire to achieve KPI targets because we want to push ourselves to do better and improve.
 If the targets you’ve suggested instantly deflate your team, identify root causes.
 Are they feeling a crunch because you’re using an outdated CRM?
+Or maybe you need better Salesforce dashboards?
 Are they lacking visibility into the processes that influence positive outcomes?